Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Related Work

 \textbf{Model Initialization.} Effective weight initialization is a cornerstone of deep learning, evolving from early distribution-based methods like Xavier and He initialization~\citep{Glorot_Bengio_2010, Chen_Xie_He_2021} to the current paradigm of leveraging large-scale pre-trained models~\citep{he2016deep, devlin-etal-2019-bert}.
 While pre-training provides a powerful starting point, it is challenging to efficiently adapt a single pre-trained model to target architectures of mismatched sizes.
 One line of work involves direct parameter manipulation; for instance, Wt Select~\citep{xu2023initializing} reuses weights by selecting parameter subsets from larger networks, while LiGO~\citep{wang2023learning} applies mathematical scaling for cross-size adaptation.
 Another direction employs complex generative models, such as GHN-3~\citep{knyazev2023can}, which uses a graph-based hypernetwork to synthesize entirely new parameters.
 Despite their ingenuity, these methods often suffer from high computational overhead, risk disrupting learned knowledge structures, or introduce parameter inconsistencies that can lead to negative transfer~\citep{feng2024wave}.
 However, our approach preserves the core transferable knowledge from a source model and flexibly adapts it to various target sizes, enabling effective initialization without costly retraining.

-\textbf{The DCT in Neural Networks.} The DCT is a fundamental technique in signal processing, renowned for its ``energy compaction" property---its ability to concentrate the most significant information of a signal into a few low-frequency coefficients~\citep{wallace1991jpeg}.
-This property has made it the cornerstone of compression standards like JPEG~\citep{raid2014jpeg}.
-Recently, several studies have successfully applied the DCT to network weights, pruning high-frequency coefficients to reduce model memory usage with minimal impact on performance\citep{ulicny2022harmonic,ulicny2021tensor}.
-However, these compression-focused methods implicitly assume that the preserved low-frequency knowledge is specific to a single task and architecture.
-We hypothesize and empirically demonstrate that these low-frequency coefficients represent the core, transferable knowledge—the \emph{learngenes}—that can be seamlessly adapted to initialize a diverse array of target architectures across varying tasks.
+\textbf{The DCT in Neural Networks.} Renowned for its ``energy compaction'' property~\citep{wallace1991jpeg}, DCT concentrates signal information into low-frequency coefficients and underpins compression standards like JPEG~\citep{raid2014jpeg}.
+In deep learning, alongside data and knowledge distillation~ , recent works apply DCT to compress model weights by pruning high-frequency components~\citep{ulicny2022harmonic,ulicny2021tensor}.
+Beyond compression, frequency analysis also reveals model behaviors, such as robustness asymmetry in AI-generated images~ .
+However, these methods treat preserved low-frequency components as static, task-specific artifacts on a single model.
+In contrast, we identify these coefficients as transferable \emph{learngenes}, that is core, architecture-agnostic knowledge adaptable to diverse tasks.

-\textbf{Learngene.} The learngene paradigm, inspired by biological genetics, proposes transferring compact, knowledge-rich network representation to initialize diverse architectures~\citep{feng2023genes,wang2023learngene,feng2024wave,xie2024fine,shen2025bot}.
-Some methods, such as HeurLG~\citep{wang2022learngene} and AutoLG~\citep{wang2023learngene}, typically rely on either heuristic-based selection of fragments, using criteria like gradient stability or representation similarity, or on multi-stage linear expansion, where TLEG~\citep{xia2024transformer} and WAVE~\citep{feng2024wave} require specialized auxiliary training guided by strong prior assumptions.
+\textbf{Learngene.} The learngene paradigm, inspired by biological genetics, proposes transferring compact, knowledge-rich network representation to initialize diverse architectures~\citep{feng2023genes,feng2024wave,xie2025kind,xie2025divcontrol} .
+Some methods, such as HeurLG and AutoLG~\citep{wang2022learngene,wang2023learngene}, typically rely on either heuristic-based selection of fragments, using criteria like gradient stability or representation similarity, or on multi-stage linear expansion like TLEG~\citep{xia2024transformer} and WAVE~\citep{feng2024wave}.
+However, the latter group suffers from the need for high-cost auxiliary training and relies heavily on strong prior assumptions.
 The reliance on such discrete, structurally rigid fragments or expensive retraining contradicts the Learngene vision of a truly universal and efficient initialization paradigm.
 In contrast, FRONT directly utilizes full pre-trained parameters, which enables the initialization of models with varying sizes in a single and unified operation.